As far as energy-packed sweet treats go in the world of fruit and vegetables, you really can’t go wrong with bananas.

-However, as we’ve also touched on, dogs ought not eat as many bananas per day as people can get away with.
+However, as we’ve also touched on, dogs ought not to eat as many bananas per day as people can get away with.

 Not only can they cause some discomfort and constipation in a dog’s digestive system if eaten to excess, but they’re also high in sugar compared to a regular canine diet.

-Furthermore, although dogs are very handy friends to have to avoid food waste, there are some fruity leftovers you ought not give them here.
+Furthermore, although dogs are very handy friends to have to avoid food waste, there are some fruity leftovers you ought not to give them here.

 In short, can a dog eat a banana peel?
-The answer is no, same as for us.
+The answer is no, the same as for us.

-Although they’ve got a far more capable set of teeth than we have, making short work indeed of the banana peel, the fibres and overall makeup of a banana peel is a poor friend indeed to your dog’s stomach.
+Although they’ve got a far more capable set of teeth than we have, making short work indeed of the banana peel, the fibers and overall makeup of a banana peel is a poor friend indeed to your dog’s stomach.
 They can even cause blockages within that can prove serious if left untreated.

 Once again, keep portion size in mind too.
 Those same blockages can crop up if you’re dishing up big chunks of banana, or even whole bananas that have been peeled, to your pet.